Timeshare Cancellation Laws by State: Your Complete Guide

 Ohio 5 calendar days ORC §5311.01 Ohio Consumer Sales Practices Act applies ohioattorneygeneral.gov

-Connecticut 3 business days CGS §42-103bb Connecticut Unfair Trade Practices Act (CUTPA) ct.gov/ag
+Connecticut 5 calendar days CGS §42-103pp Connecticut Unfair Trade Practices Act (CUTPA) ct.gov/ag

 Always Verify Current Law This table reflects general law as of early 2026.
 State legislatures amend timeshare statutes regularly.
 Always read your actual purchase contract and consult a licensed attorney in the applicable state before taking any action.